 Set the environment variable HYDRA_FULL_ERROR=1 for a complete stack trace.

 Nice!
-This worked as expected by telling us that our port configuration is actually wrong as we chose a privileged port!
+This works just as expected by telling us that our port configuration is actually wrong as we chose a privileged port!

 This is the magic of pydantic doing its validation work.
 Taking a look into config.py